Joseph Hoole was born in Preston 1892.

 At the 1911 Census, age 22, Joseph, was working in a cotton mill, lived at home with his widowed mother, an uncle and aunt while Fred had left home - he was working as a tobacconist and was married with a young family of his own.

-In May 1917, Joseph was sent out to France and fought in the 3rd Battle of Ypres and at Cambrai where he was seriously wounded in both legs, right arm and chest.
+In May 1917, Joseph was sent out to France; he fought in the Third Battle of Ypres and at Cambrai where he was seriously wounded in both legs, right arm and chest.

 He died of these injuries in a Casualty Clearing Station on 23 November 1917 and is now buried in Tincourt New British Cemetery, Somme.

 The Pension Record Card below confirms the 'died of wounds' as well as showing his dependent mother received a pension - as well as her address.

 These pension record cards massively help family historians and those researching soldiers named on war memorials a great deal.

 202241 Pte Joseph Hoole, 1/4th Bn King's Own (Ryl Lancaster Regt)